moxiegirl/docker/docs/reference/commandline/create.md

     -rw-r--r--  1 1000 staff  920 Nov 28 11:51 .profile
     drwx--S---  2 1000 staff  460 Dec  5 00:51 .ssh
     drwxr-xr-x 32 1000 staff 1140 Dec  5 04:01 docker

+You can set the propagation mode of the volumes you mount.

 ### Specify isolation technology for container (--isolation)